 Learning Romanian opens doors to a rich cultural and linguistic heritage deeply rooted in the history of Eastern Europe.
-As a Romance language directly descended from Vulgar Latin, Romanian shares a kinship with languages such as French, Italian, and Spanish, yet retains a distinct character shaped by its Dacian and Slavic influences over centuries.
+As a Romance language directly descended from Vulgar Latin, Romanian shares a kinship with languages such as French, Italian, Portuguese, and Spanish, yet retains a distinct character shaped by its Dacian and Slavic influences over centuries.

 Beyond its practical applications, Romanian offers access to a rich cultural history, including literature by renowned writers like Mihai Eminescu and Mircea Eliade, vibrant folk music traditions, and internationally acclaimed films from the Romanian New Wave.
-Exploring these cultural facets in their native language provides a nuanced understanding and deeper appreciation of Romania’s artistic contributions and societal complexities.

 My Own Personal Experience with Romania

-These expressions are not just linguistic tools; they are windows into the values, emotions, and traditions of the people who use them.
+The following words and expressions are not just linguistic tools; they are windows into the values, emotions, and traditions of the people who use them.
 Adding them to your vocabulary will enrich your language skills and provide you with a more nuanced and meaningful way to engage with the culture.

 Beautiful Romanian Words